 The commission payout standard in the industry today is 40-45%.
 That is percentage payout of the wholesale dollar—the money that actually comes in from the distributor.
 This represents an eight-time mark up from wholesale to retail.
 In other words, the retail price of the product is eight times its cost.
 Most companies want to pay the 40-45% in commissions, and the rest in incentives like car programs, trips, and global bonus pools.

 How do you distribute the standard 45% commission?
 If you give each individual 5%, then you can pay about 9 people.
 If you pay everybody 10%, you can pay 41⁄2 people.
 If you pay 20%, then you can pay about 21⁄4 people.
 Companies can’t pay the standard 5% commission to all distributors.
 Sometimes when a distributor makes a sale, he/she might have a 50-60-person upline.
-So, if there were 50 people in that upline and the company paid everyone 5%—5 x $50 = 250% payout!
-Obviously, the company has to limit and decide which individuals to give the 5% to.
+If there were 50 people in that upline and the company paid everyone 5%—5 x $50 = 250% payout!
+Obviously, the company has to limit and decide which individuals to give 5%.
 Companies have to put some deep thought and study into making fundamental decisions about how they’re going to divide this money.
 What do most companies do?
 Today’s commissions are typically based on the 5% Plus Theory.